njpipeorgan/wolfram-language-notebook/README.md

 **The output of an evaluation was not what I expected.**

   - Please [open an issue](https://github.com/njpipeorgan/wolfram-language-notebook/issues) with the actual and expected output.
 Note that the extension only supports a limited number of styling options for now.
+  - The brightness of the images are invert by default in dark and high contrast themes.
+Uncheck `rendering.invertBrightnessInDarkThemes` in the settings to disable this feature (outputs are updated after re-evaluations).